junxit/us-congress-bills-112/metadata.md

 - 2011-03-31 — Introduced in House
 - 2011-03-31 — Introduced in House
 - 2011-03-31 — Referred to the House Committee on Homeland Security.
+- 2011-04-06 — Referred to the Subcommittee on Border and Maritime Security.
+- 2011-06-02 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2011-06-02 — Subcommittee Consideration and Mark-up Session Held.
+- 2011-09-21 — Committee Consideration and Mark-up Session Held.
+- 2011-09-21 — Ordered to be Reported (Amended) by Voice Vote.
+- 2011-11-10 — Placed on the Union Calendar, Calendar No. 184.
+- 2011-11-10 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+112-274.
+- 2011-11-10 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+112-274.